-Naturogenic Emissions: Natural chemical and biochemical processes release particulate matters and gaseous substances into the atmosphere e.g. volcanic gas eruptions, forest fires, decaying dead animals, humans or plants, etc. Anthropogenic Emissions: Marine and industrial activities, produce a large amount of gases and chemicals which are released into the atmosphere.
+- Naturogenic Emissions: Natural chemical and biochemical processes release and particulates matters and gaseous substances into the atmosphere e.g. volcanoes gas eruptions, forest fires, decaying dead animals, humans or plants, etc. These are referred to as Naturogenic Emissions. - Anthropogenic Emissions: Marine and industrial activities, produce a large amount of gases and chemicals which are released into the atmosphere.
 These emissions are increasing day by day as the industrialisation and shipping trade increase.
+These emissions are normally known as anthropogenic emissions.

-Some emitted gases and particulates are inert and play no significant role to harm the atmosphere and lives while others are toxic and harmful to the environments.
+Some emitted gases and particulates are inert and play no significant role to harm the atmosphere and lives while the others are toxic and harmful to the environments.